srmainwaring/asv_joy/README.md

-# asv_joy
+# ASV Joy

-This package contains Gazebo joystick, teleop and simple link / joint controller plugins for OSX.
+This package contains Gazebo joystick, teleop and simple link / joint controller plugins.

 The joystick plugin provides a mechanism to publish joystick messages to the Ignition Transport communication middleware.
-The plugin included with Gazebo will only work on Linux.
+It is an alternative to the `JoyPlugin` distributed with Gazebo, which will only run on Linux.

-The teleop plugin may be used to subscribe to joystick messages and republish them as command velocity messages on Ignition Transport.
-These are the Gazebo 2D equivalent of [`geometry_msgs/Twist`](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages in ROS and provide a convenient way to control simple robots.
+The teleop plugin may be used to subscribe to joystick messages and convert them to command velocity messages on Ignition Transport.
+These are a Gazebo equivalent of [`geometry_msgs/Twist`](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages in ROS and provide a convenient way to control simple robots.

-The link / joint controller plugin allows a single link and join in a Gazebo model to be controlled by subscribing to a command velocity message.
+The link / joint controller plugin allows a single link and joint in a Gazebo model to be controlled by subscribing to a command velocity message.

-Combined, these plugins provide a quick method to test the movement of simple robots in Gazebo without having to run up and integrate separate ROS nodes.
+Combined, these plugins provide a quick method to test the movement of simple robots in Gazebo without having to run separate ROS nodes.

 ## Installation